 “The LOVE paintings sprang like a crop from that seed planted at your museum, Larry,” he explained in a letter, “the painting you commissioned, Love is God, which burst into mind when I learned that you were converting an old Christian Science Church in Ridgefield . . . for I, as a child, was raised as a Christian Scientist, and the word LOVE was indelibly imprinted in the mind, for there is that slightly different phrase, ‘God is Love,' on every front wall of every one of Mary Baker Eddy’s houses throughout the world.”

-The original LOVE sculpture—now housed by the Indianapolis Museum of Art—saw immediate success when it made its debut in 1970.
+Made of painted Cor-Ten steel, the original LOVE sculpture—now housed by the Indianapolis Museum of Art—saw immediate success when it made its debut in 1970.